lukaszcz/coqhammer/README.md

    A typical use is to prove relatively simple goals using available lemmas.
 The problem is to find appropriate lemmas in a large collection of all accessible lemmas and combine them to prove the goal.
-The advantage of a hammer is that it is general tool not depending on any domain-specific knowledge and not requiring configuration by the user.
+The advantage of a hammer is that it is a general tool not depending on any domain-specific knowledge and not requiring configuration by the user.
 The `hammer` tactic may use all currently accessible lemmas, including those proven earlier in a